nat-ventura/storj-sdk/README.md

 ```

 + To use the local bridge you'll need to either export the STORJ_BRIDGE environment variable or preface your storj command with STORJ_BRIDGE=[local_bridge] replacing [local_bridge] with the bridge address.
 To find this address, use the following command:
+`./sdk -i`

+or call the script directly

 `./scripts/get_local_bridge.sh`

 You can go ahead and export the bridge variable in one go like so...
 `eval export STORJ_BRIDGE=$(./scripts/get_local_bridge.sh)`

+or execute the command that the script tells you to

 Test your conneciton to the bridge and its supporting services